The Ultimate List of Webinar Statistics for 2023

 It’s essential to ensure that your registration page message is on point, along with having such a page be of the right length.

-Having too much information will put people off, while not providing enough can lead to getting an unqualified number of registrants.
+Having too much information will put people off, while not providing enough can lead to getting registrants.

 Surveys suggest that the optimal length of a webinar registration form is between five and six pages.

 While this might sound like a lot, it’s essential to remember that more information usually means that the people on the webinar are more qualified and interested in what you have to say.

 20. The pandemic helped to increase the popularity of webinars.

 Several different factors can be attributed to the increasing popularity of webinars.

 This trend has been seen in recent years following the Coronavirus pandemic outbreak.

 Webinars have become more popular, with more people staying indoors and connected via the internet.

 21. On average, webinars cost between $100 and $3000.